sefcom/greenhouse/MINIKUBE.md

 Make sure you have kubectl installed (as per https://kubernetes.io/docs/reference/kubectl/), or use the built-in `minikube kubectl`

 2) run minikube.
-We recommend ensuring you have ~4gb of memory and 0.5 cpus per Greenhouse pod intended to run at minimum.
+We recommend ensuring you have ~16gb of memory and 1 cpus per Greenhouse pod intended to run.

-`minikube start --memory 32768 --cpus 4 --device=kvm2`
+`minikube start --memory 32768 --cpus 4 --driver=kvm2`

-Note: we have observed errors that occur when minikube uses docker as the primary device while docker has not been configured to run as root.
-Please ensure you have a working installation of minikube before proceeding with the rest of the steps.

 3) setup the minikube environment